Spy × Family season 3

-The third season of the Spy × Family anime television series is produced by Wit Studio and CloverWorks.
+The third season of the Spy × Family anime television series was produced by Wit Studio and CloverWorks.
 In June 2024, a third season was announced at a special event for the series.
 Yukiko Imai is replacing Kazuhiro Furuhashi and Takahiro Harada as the season's director, while the remaining staff and cast reprising their roles.
 The series continues to follow master spy Twilight, under the alias of the psychiatrist Loid Forger, and his pretend family, consisting of his daughter Anya, a telepath, his wife Yor, an assassin known as the Thorn Princess, and the family dog Bond with precognitive power.

+The third season of the anime series consists of 13 episodes.
+The titles of its episodes are written as "Mission" with a number (e.g. "Mission 1", "Mission 2", etc.) which the counting continues across seasons; the first episode of this season is "Mission 38".
+This naming convention follows the original manga's practice, which also uses "Mission" for chapter titles.
+This season adapts 26 main chapters of the manga, from Mission 60 to Mission 87, along with a side story: Short Mission 10.

-The third season premiered on October 4, 2025.
+The season aired from October 4 to December 27, 2025.
 The opening theme is directed by Shingo Natsume and uses the song "Hi o Mamoru" (灯を護る) by Spitz.
 The ending theme uses the song "Actor" by Lilas Ikuta.

 The season is licensed for streaming by Crunchyroll outside of Asia.
 Muse Communication licenses and distributes the anime in a selection of countries in the Asia-Pacific.
 (Note: The countries mentioned are Bangladesh, Bhutan, Brunei, Cambodia, India, Indonesia, Laos, Malaysia, Myanmar (Burma), Nepal, Philippines, Singapore, Thailand, Vietnam, and Pakistan.)